For bulging Japanese banks, Europe crisis brings two cheers

 "We are making a cry of pain, in a very good way," said Hideo Kawafune, senior vice president at SMBC's international banking unit.

 "Clients, whom we did not even dream of doing business with, are now coming to us," he said.
-SMBC is the core unit of Sumitomo Mitsui Financial Group (8316.T).
+SMBC is the core unit of Sumitomo Mitsui Financial Group.

-The big three lenders -- Mitsubishi UFJ Financial Group (8306.T), Mizuho Financial Group (8411.T) and Sumitomo Mitsui -- are ready to take advantage of the situation and drive their overseas ambitions.
+The big three lenders -- Mitsubishi UFJ Financial Group , Mizuho Financial Group and Sumitomo Mitsui -- are ready to take advantage of the situation and drive their overseas ambitions.

 "It's a very tough situation, but I can also say it's an opportunity for Japanese banks," said Sumitomo Mitsui CEO Koichi Miyata at the bank's earnings briefing this month, referring to the euro-zone issue.